lanaelsanyoura/prednet/README.md

 To convert old PredNet model files and weights for Keras 2.0 compatibility, see ```convert_model_to_keras2``` in `keras_utils.py`.
 <br>

-This is the package that runs on the IBM DLaaS with a detailed tutorial.
+This is the package that is compatible with IBM's DLaaS.

 ## DLaaS Setup
 Complete the [one-time setup tutorial](https://github.com/mypublicorg/DLaaS-Getting-StartedTutorial/blob/master/onetimesetup.md).
-Our steps below are heavily based on the [DLaaS demo tutorial](https://github.com/mypublicorg/DLaaS-Getting-StartedTutorial/blob/master/demo.md).
+Our tutorial steps below are heavily based on the [DLaaS demo tutorial](https://github.com/mypublicorg/DLaaS-Getting-StartedTutorial/blob/master/demo.md).

 ## KITTI Demo